ST ALBANS SCHOOL

 For further information please contact the Bursar’s Office.

-With the exception of Art and Music Scholarships (see below) Scholarships are offered solely on entry to the School, except in cases where an existing pupil has entered the School between standard points of entry and has therefore had no previous opportunity to compete for a scholarship.
-The value of the majority of awards is in the region of 10% and in no case exceeds 50% of the fees.
+With the exception of Art, Music and Sport (see below), scholarships are offered solely on entry to the School, except in cases where an existing pupil has entered the School between standard points of entry and has therefore had no previous opportunity to compete for a scholarship.
+The value of the majority of awards are in the region of 10-25% and in no case exceeds 50% of the fees.

 Academic Scholarships are awarded on the basis of performance in the Entrance Examination.
-No subject-specific Scholarships are available at this level, with the exception of choral scholarships, (see below).
+No subject-specific Scholarships are available at this level, with the exception of music scholarships, (see below).

 These are awarded on entry at 11+ only, on the basis of audition.
 Those to whom awards are made must first meet the academic criteria for entry in the 11+ entrance examination.

-Click the link below for more details on the Choral Scholarship
+Click the link below for more details on the 11+ Music Scholarship

-The Academic Scholarship examinations take place at the beginning of February over three days.
+The Academic Scholarship examinations take place at the end of January/beginning of February over three days.

-Candidates sit papers in English, Maths, Science, French, History, Geography and optional Latin.
+Candidates sit papers in English, Maths, Verbal Reasoning, Science, French, History, Geography and optional Latin.

 Assessments take place towards the end of the same week as the Academic Scholarships.
 They are open to both internal and external candidates.

-The Scholarship examination will be held in November, and consists of a Verbal Reasoning test, plus papers in two subjects of the candidate’s choosing.
-The optional subjects should normally be two of those the candidate intends to study at A level, or a closely related one where the intention is to take up a subject which has not been studied at GCSE.
+The Scholarship examination will be held in November of each year , and consists of a Verbal Reasoning test, plus papers in two subjects of the candidate’s choosing.
+The optional subjects should normally be two of those the candidate intends to study at A Level, or a closely related one where the intention is to take up a subject which has not been studied at GCSE.
 The value of the Scholarship awards is in the region of 10% and in no case exceeds 50% of the fees.
-Music Scholarships are also available, auditions and interviews also take place in November.

 Pupils entering the Sixth Form may also apply for a Music Scholarship.
-The examination will take place in November of the year preceding entry.
-More information on the requirements, the assessment procedure and how to apply can be found HERE.
+The auditions and interviews take place in November of the year preceding entry.

 For further information about scholarships and application forms please contact the Registrar.